 Not sure what is attrition?
 Attrition is a term often used in human resources and talent management.
-It is related to a process of downsizing the workforce of a company.
-Here is a definition for attrition.
+The term "attriotion" is related to a process of downsizing the workforce of a company.
+Here is an exact definition for attrition.

 Attrition definition: What is attrition?

 ➡️ Before we begin, check out our HR guide that can help you prevent attrition: Transform your Hiring Process from Reactive to Proactive.